CDCgov/cfa-ring-vax-widget/docs/approach.md

 ## Contact tracing

 Part of a successful ring vaccination strategy is highly effective contact tracing.
-Estimates of contact tracing for Ebola have varied substantially between outbreaks and settings, however in West African outbreaks high contract tracing rates have been achieved [needs a link].
+Estimates of contact tracing vary widely between outbreaks and settings.
+In some cases, high contact tracing can be achieved when symptoms are unambiguous and conditions are right for health officials and the public to work together to identify and share their contacts.

+In contrast with airborne diseases and diseases spread through direct contact with bodily fluids or skin-to-skin contact, contact tracing can be less successful for sexually transmitted diseases.
+[Stigma associated with having a sexually transmitted disease or the fear of disclosing sexual partners can hinder contact tracing](doi: 10.2105/AJPH.2022.306842).
+As a result, we expect that contact tracing for a sexually transmitted disease in most settings would be less successful than for Ebola or smallpox.

+Contact tracing combined with other interventions can also be effective at controlling transmission.
+Modeling studies on the control of COVID-19